DavidCEllis/ducktools-classbuilder/README.md

 ### What if I want to exclude fields from a method? ###

 In order to exclude fields you first need to extend the `Field` class to add a new attribute.
-Thankfully there is a convenience `fieldclass_maker` function to assist in this.
+Thankfully the `@fieldclass` decorator can be used to extend `Field` in the same way as `@slotclass` works for regular classes.

+This special class builder is needed to treat `NOTHING` sentinel values as regular values in the `__init__` generator.
+As such this is only intended for use on `Field` subclasses.

 You also need to rewrite the code generator to check for the new attribute and exclude the field if it is `False`.